Frequently Asked Questions

 This is the first step in the styling process designed to clarify your style preferences, understand why you wear the things you do and explain why you avoid certain things.
 We use color, textures, body frame, lifestyle, preferences to develop your signature style.
 This leads into personal styling and personal shopping.
 Contact me to get started.

+A whole new way to look at yourself and your clothes!
 You will have a recording of our session.
-You get a lookbook which includes a style summary, your photos with my style guidance, color theory, resources including blogs and videos to support your style plus I prepare a moodboard as further style inspiration for you.
+You receive a customized lookbook which includes a style summary, your photos with my style guidance, color theory, resources including blogs and videos to support your style plus I prepare a moodboard as further style inspiration for you.

 When we work together in person (not virtually), the session will last approximately 2 to 3 hours depending on how many clothes you have and what looks I am putting together for you.
 This time spent in your closet is to “restyle” what you own to create new looks and outfits (shopping your closet).
 I will be documenting outfits as you try them on for your lookbook.
 After the session, I will prepare the lookbook and shopping list.